SoftUni-Internal/interactive-content/EN/01-Components/06-Component-Interaction.md

 Another way for sharing data is to emit data from the child.

-This approach is useful when you want to share data changes that occur on things like button clicks, form entires, and other user events.
+This approach is useful when you want to share data changes that occur on things like button clicks, form entries, and other user events.

-In the child, declare a **onReacted** variable with the **Output decorator** and set it equal to a new event emitter.
+In the child, declare an **onReacted** variable with the **Output decorator** and set it equal to a new event emitter.

 ```js
 import { Output, EventEmitter } from '@angular/core';